thulab/iotdb-quality/docs/en/DataProfiling/Mad.md

 **Parameter:**

-+ `error`(optional): The relative error of the approximate MAD.
-It should be within (0,1).
++ `error`: The relative error of the approximate MAD.
+It should be within [0,1) and the default value is 0.
 Taking `error`=0.01 as an instance, suppose the exact MAD is $a$ and the approximate MAD is $b$, we have $0.99a \le b \le 1.01a$.
 With `error`=0, the output is the exact MAD.

 **Output Series:** Output a single series.
 The type is DOUBLE.
-There is only one data point in the series, whose timestamp is 0 and value is the approximate MAD.
+There is only one data point in the series, whose timestamp is 0 and value is the MAD.

 **Note:** Missing points, null points and `NaN` in the input series will be ignored.

 ## Examples

 ### Exact Query

+With the default `error`(`error`=0), the function queries the exact MAD.

 Input series: